-Phase I could be implemented in two phases, focusing first on enhancing the existing signed routes along Fairmount, Saratoga, and 59th by adding pavement markings and extending the existing routes on Dunham and Warren.
-The second phase of installation would focus on expanding the network with new routes.
+Phase I could be implemented in two years, focusing first on enhancing the existing signed routes along Fairmount, Saratoga, and 59th by adding pavement markings and extending the existing routes on Dunham and Warren.
+The second year installation would focus on expanding the network with new routes.